US Adoption Statistics

 Adoption is all around us, even if we don't see it.
 Every day, there are children being adopted into loving families all across the country.
+Adopting a baby requires guidance from an experienced adoption professional.
+Adoption Network Law Center is a California law corporation providing quality, professional adoption services to prospective Birth Mothers and Adoptive Parents nationwide.
 Here are some interesting adoption statistics you may not know about.

 How many Americans have adopted a child?

-Although no more than 2% of Americans have actually adopted, more than 1/3 have considered it.3
+Although no more than 2% of Americans have actually adopted, more than 1/3 have considered it.1

 One out of every 25 U.S. families with children have an adopted child.
 According to the U.S. Census, about half of these have both biological and adopted children.

 How common is international adoption?

 U.S. citizens completed 19,942 international adoptions in 2007, which declined to 9,319 in 2011 as international adoptions became more restrictive.2

 Today, almost 60%-70% of domestic adoptions are now open adoptions, which means there is a degree of openness and disclosure of information between adoptive and birth parents regarding the adopted child.3